Edward-Regalado/data-structures-and-algorithms/javascript/README.md

 #### Live Tests

 Note that when you check your code into GitHub, all of your tests will automatically execute.
 These results should match your own, and will be found on the  **Actions** tab

+Today I spent a bit more time reading up on  async and await keywords.
+Using async when defining a function means that it returns a promise.
+A promise is essentially the eventual completion (or failure) of an asynchronous operation without blocking the execution thread.
+The await keyword is used before a Promise and can only be used inside an async block of code.
+It stops/pause the execution of an asynchronous function until the Promise is resolved.
+Javascript does not wait for the promise to resolve and continues to execute further.
+Once the promise in resolved, the callback function is invoked.